 The Nebraska Lottery's financial statements were reported using the economic resources measurement focus and the accrual basis of accounting.
-With the economic resources measurement focus, all assets and all liabilities associated with the operations are included on the Statement of Net Assets.
+With the economic resources measurement focus, all assets and all liabilities associated with the operations are included on the Statement of Net Position.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
-Fund equity (i.e., net total assets) is segregated into restricted and unrestricted net assets.
-The Nebraska Lottery's operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net total assets.
+Net Position is segregated into restricted and unrestricted.
+The Nebraska Lottery's operating statements present increases (e.g., revenues) and decreases (e.g., expenses) in net position.